2008–09 Wichita State Shockers men's basketball team

-The 2008–09 Wichita State Shockers men's basketball team represents Wichita State University in the 2008-09 NCAA Division I men's basketball season.
-The team, which plays in the Missouri Valley Conference (MVC), is led by second-year head coach Gregg Marshall.
+The 2008–09 Wichita State Shockers men's basketball team represented Wichita State University in the 2008-09 NCAA Division I men's basketball season.
+The team, which played in the Missouri Valley Conference (MVC), was led by second-year head coach Gregg Marshall.
 The Shockers opened the season with a win over Florida A&M on November 10, 2008, and ended the season with a loss to Stanford in the College Basketball Invitational.
-Their final record for 2008–09 was 17–17 (8–10 MVC), a huge improvement from their 2007–08 record of 11–20 (4–14 MVC).
+Their final record for 2008–09 was 17–17 (8–10 MVC), an improvement from their 2007–08 record of 11–20 (4–14 MVC).

 Regular season

 The Shockers started out with mediocre level of play, but performed well against then ranked Michigan St. and Georgetown and even beat a very good Siena team in the Old Spice Classic at the end of November.
 On February 21, the Shockers beat a Cleveland State team with an RPI of almost a hundred better than WSU's.
 Then came conference play.
 The Shockers lost their first 6 games in Missouri Valley play, and on January 14, were in dead last in the MVC.
 Then came the comeback.
 In the more-than-century-old MVC, 49 teams had started 0–6.
 None won more than five games in conference play for the rest of the season.